LOGIC-PLAY/LP-BDA/README.md

 # LP-BDA
-Repo for the domain of Big Data
+* This Repository contains about the technology of Big-Data-Analytics